The Organic Traveller

 Munich: Organic delicatessen, groceries and corner stores

-Traditional corner stores in general have been almost extinguished from the streets of Munich, surviving almost exclusively in the form of immigrant grocery stores which unfortunately only on extremely rare occasions stock organic items.
+Traditional corner stores in general have been almost extinguished from the streets of Munich, surviving mainly in the form of immigrant grocery stores which unfortunately rarely stock organic items.
 However, there are a few survivers from the time when organic was an unknown word in supermarket chains: small supermarkets equipped with wooden shelves and as crammed to the brim as possible for orderly German souls.
-Usually they have everything on offer needed for your daily life, and just give you fewer choice between brands.
-Sometimes you'll find delicatessen the big players don't stock, and fresh produce with few exceptions is as fresh as from their competitors.
-Prices may be a few cents higher than the cheapest option in one of the retail chains, but you may be surprised to learn that many products actually are less expensive in a corner shop.
-In addition you may have a chat with the shop owners and usually will be given a competent answer to questions you may have.
+Usually they have everything you need for your daily life, just give you fewer choice between brands and varieties.
+Sometimes you'll find delicatessen the big players don't stock, and fresh produce is as fresh as from their competitors.
+Prices may be a few cents higher than the cheapest option in one of the retail chains, but you will be surprised to learn that many products actually are less expensive in a corner shop.
+In addition you may have a chat with the shop assistants, sometimes the owners themselves, and usually will be given a competent answer to questions you may have.
 Many of these shops have some tables and chairs where you can have a coffee, snack or vegetarian lunch.

 Groceries

-A full retail neighbourhood shop in Haidhausen, Lebascha once was run collectively by a bunch of friendly women.
-They retired, and since 9th of July, 2022 the shop has been the second shop of the community supported co-operative Ökoesel ("eco donkey" is derived from a pet name for bicycles – "Drahtesel" – as they started up as a bicycle delivery service).
-Unlike their shop in Neuhausen Lebascha continues to be open for everyone, with its (conventional) liquorice shop-in-shop.
-An assortment of loose-weight herbs and spices, cereals, nuts, legumes and grains, detergents and soap will be added soon.
-Note that the shop is closed on Wednesdays and does no longer accept cards, but as a member you can pay
+The (to my knowledge) oldest full retail organic neighbourhood shop in town, theLebascha in Haidhausen, was run collectively by a bunch of friendly women until they retired.
+The shop would have been lost for the neighbourhood if not the distributor had been tieing up strings with the community supported co-operative Ökoesel ("eco donkey" is derived from a pet name for bicycles – "Drahtesel" – as they started up as a bicycle delivery service) in Neuhausen.
+Since 9th of July, 2022 the base line of the shop has been financed by membership fees (depending on self-assessment), but Lebascha continues to be open for everyone: None-members simply pay (a usually low) market-price, members are entitled to discounts (usually between 12 and 20 percent).
+With its (conventional) liquorice shop-in-shop (to my knowledge offering the largest selection liquorice in town) the Lebascha also is a hot tip for aficionados.
+An assortment of loose-weight herbs and spices, and a basic range of loose-weight cereals, nuts, legumes and grains, detergents and soap make the Lebascha the only surviving zero-waste shop near Ostbahnhof.
+Note that it is closed on Wednesdays and does not accept cards, but members may chalk up and pay later.

 A few corners away from tube stop Implerstraße in Sendling the neighbourhood grocery Hollerbusch ("elderbush") offers vegan and vegetarian lunch as well as yoga, pilates or singing lessons in a backroom.
-The shop is also a delivery hub for the Munich based community supported agriculture project Kartoffelkombinat.
+The shop is also a delivery hub for the Munich based community supported agriculture project Kartoffelkombinat and offers gravity bins to refill dry food and reduce package waste.

 Immigrant shops and traditional corner stores